-- Passenger transport operators can, in case of scheduled modernisation works (large-scale maintenance and renewal) qualify for compensation, in the instances and to the degree described below. - Compensation is provided if and to the extent that a possession (partly) falls during normal working days (not low passenger traffic periods) and if the morning and/or evening peaks are affected; the compensation then applies to the cancelled train kilometres of the trains during those working days. - ii.
-No compensation is provided in case of possessions during weekends, night-time, off-peak hours, low traffic periods (i.e., school holidays and official public holidays) or when the through train traffic is not affected. - iii.
-The compensation tariff is calculated by means of an amount per cancelled train kilometre of a normal traffic situation as a result of the possession; - iv.
-The compensation tariff for passenger transport depends on the category to which the affected route section is allocated and amounts to: - For Category 1 route sections: € 13,-- per cancelled train km according to the timetable. - For Category 2 route sections: € 7,-- per cancelled train km according to the timetable. - The route sections are shown in Chapter 5.6.6.4. - b.
-Freight transport operators can, in case of scheduled modernisation works (large-scale maintenance and renewal) on freight corridors (see Chapter 5.6.6.5) qualify for compensation, in the instances and to the degree described below.
+- a.
+Passenger transport operators can, in case of scheduled modernisation works (large-scale maintenance and renewal) qualify for compensation, in the instances and to the degree described below. - Compensation is provided if and to the extent that a possession (partly) falls during normal working days (not low passenger traffic periods) and if the morning and/or evening peaks are affected; the compensation then applies to the cancelled train kilometres of the trains during those working days. - ii.
+No compensation is provided in case of possessions during weekends, night-time, off-peak hours, low traffic periods (i.e., school holidays and official public holidays) and the day between a public holiday and a weekend) or if the through traffic is not affected; - iii.
+The compensation is calculated by means of an amount per cancelled train kilometre of a normal traffic situation as a result of the possession; - iv.
+The compensation for passenger transport depends on the category to which the affected route section is allocated and amounts to: - For category 1 route sections: € 13 per cancelled train km according to the timetable. - For category 2 route sections: € 7 per cancelled train km according to the timetable. - The route sections are shown in section 5.6.6.4. - b.
+Freight transport operators can, in case of scheduled modernisation works (large-scale maintenance and renewal) on freight corridors (see section 5.6.6.5) qualify for compensation, in the instances and to the degree described below. - i.
+No compensation is provided in the case of possessions during weekends (Saturday 00.00 hours to Monday 06.00 hours) or in low freight traffic periods (i.e., public holidays and the day between an official public holiday and the weekend), in case the possession lasts shorter than 12 hours, or if the through rail traffic is not affected. - i.
+Compensation is provided if and in so far as a possession (partly) falls during normal working days (not low freight traffic periods) and if the possession lasts longer than 12 hours; the